ocupop/refed-website/src/_articles/Innovator-Spotlight-Series/food-forward.md

 video_id:
 ---

 Food recovery is an important component of reducing food waste in the United States, since the majority of food that ends up in landfills is fit for human consumption.
 According to Feeding America, up to 72% of food distributed by food banks is donated or recovered food.
-ReFED's[ *Roadmap to Reduce U.S. Food Waste by 20 Percent*](https://www.refed.com/downloads/ReFED_Report_2016.pdf){: target="_blank"} shows that food recovery solutions can recover 1.8B meals, create an economic value of $2.4B to society, and create 4,000 jobs annually.
+ReFED's[ *Roadmap to Reduce U.S. Food Waste by 20 Percent*](https://www.refed.com/downloads/ReFED_Report_2016.pdf){: target="_blank"} shows that food recovery solutions can recover 1.8B meals a year, create an annual economic value of $2.4B to society, and create 4,000 jobs over the next decade.

 While operating at a large scale and managing perishable fruits and vegetables is no easy task for food recovery organizations, doing so provides great benefits to the community and local economy.
 ReFED spoke with **Food Forward’s Founder and Executive Director Rick Nahmais**, a Southern California innovator dedicated to rescuing hundreds of thousands of pounds of fresh produce each year, to learn more about this impressive and highly impactful organization.